 Experience is Must!

-This is one of the main aspects an organization looks for when finding candidates.
+Having an experience is one of the main aspects an organisation looks for when finding candidates.
 Your home country work experience doesn’t count much here unless it is of technical skills such as IT, engineering etc.

 There are several job sites such as www.seek.co.nz, www.sjs.co.nz, www.careers.govt.nz.
 I would suggest to speak to your university/college career hub and take their suggestions, advise to kick start your job hunt.